Working of the Parallel Circuit Resistance Calculator

 This parallel resistance calculator calculates the total resistance value for all the resistors connected in parallel.
-Just add the number of resistors in the first column, and then enter the values of each resistor with selecting the proper unit in Ω, KΩ or MΩ.
+Simply add the number of resistors and enter each resistance value with the proper unit (Ω, KΩ, or MΩ) to calculate parallel circuit resistance instantly.

 When resistors are connected in parallel, the equivalent resistor is lower than the lowest resistor among all the resistors connected in parallel.
-It is because when we add a new resistor in parallel, it opens a new way to pass the current so the total current after adding the new resistor is higher than the previous value, hence the total resistance is always lower than the previous one.
+It is because when we add a new resistor in parallel, it opens a new way to pass the current.
+This total resistance calculator uses the principle that parallel connections create multiple current paths, reducing overall circuit resistance.

 1/RTotal=1/R1+1/R2+1/R3+...+1/Rn